wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

-# Christianity - 1 BC
+# Christianity - 1 AD

 > "The last shall be first, and the first shall be last"